Journey into Light: Plot

-John Burrows, an ordained minister from a small village in eastern USA, envisions himself with a larger congregation.
-He is mortified when his wife drunkenly interrupts a sermon, then despondent after her suicide.
+Rev. John Burrows, a small-town ordained minister, envisions himself with a larger congregation.
+He is mortified when his wife drunkenly interrupts a sermon and becomes despondent after her suicide.

-Burrows travels to Los Angeles for a fresh start, but ends up on skid row and arrested for apparent public intoxication.
-A skid-row con man, Gandy, finds him a bed at a flop house, while a street preacher, Doc Thorssen, and daughter Christine take him to a local mission.
+Burrows travels to Los Angeles for a fresh start but becomes a vagrant on Skid Row and is arrested for public intoxication.
+Con man Gandy finds him a bed at a flophouse, and street preacher Doc Thorssen and his blind daughter Christine take Burrows to a mission.

-Christine is blind.
-She falls in love with Burrows, enjoying his discussions of the spirit and the soul but knowing little of his past.
-One day she is struck by a streetcar and knocked unconscious, causing Burrows to once again question his faith.
+Christine falls in love with Burrows, enjoying his discussions of the spirit and the soul but knowing little of his past.
+One day, she is struck by a streetcar and knocked unconscious, causing Burrows to once again question his faith.
 He ultimately accepts the Lord's will and is offered a better place to live and preach.
-Burrows decides he is better suited to the mission, with Christine by his side.
+Burrows decides that he is better suited to the mission, with Christine by his side.